Skills

 Managing difficult clients

 Family work is demanding in many ways that have nothing to do with the complexity of the black letter law.
-By their nature the family client is upset, distracted and being driven by emotional responses rather than logical ones.
+By the nature of their circumstances, the family client is upset, distracted and often being driven by emotional responses rather than logical ones.
 However, in the caseload of every family lawyer, there may be clients that seem hard to manage above all others.
-Recognising such clients and tailoring an approach to them can save the lawyer from unnecessary complaints and the client from much unnecessary cost.
+Recognising such clients and tailoring an approach to them can save the lawyer from unnecessary complaints and the client from unnecessary cost.

 Setting the scene with all clients at the outset of a case can help keep expectations at a manageable level, for example: